The 'Grand

 contemporaries of Mackey claimed he was wrong in his

-statements about the York meeting.
+statements about the supposed York meeting.

 To be fair, when the first Grand Lodge was

-formed, it too claimed a pedigree reaching back to Noah and the Flood, the
+- one which reached back to Noah and the Flood, the

 Building of King Solomon's Temple and more.
-That, though, was in 1717 when it
+That, though, was

-was fashionable to use such things to prove one's legitimacy.
-Even the Royal
+was fashionable to use such exaggeration to prove one's

 this is now!

-Regardless, the United Grand Lodge
+Noting the absurdity of this all, the United Grand Lodge

 about this group: you can view